 Synocene — beyond the Anthropocene

-Group exhibition NaturArchy: Towards a natural contract at iMAL — Art Center for Digital Cultures & Technology, Brussels | 2024
+Group exhibition NaturArchy: Towards a Natural Contract at iMAL — Art Center for Digital Cultures & Technology, Brussels | 2024

-Scientific article De-Anthropocentralising Human-Nature-AI Interaction — ACM Conference on Human Factors in Computing Systems | 2024
+Article De-Anthropocentralising Human-Nature-AI Interaction — ACM CHI Conference on Human Factors in Computing Systems | 2024